 Yeah right, as if that was going to happen.
 Especially, since I got such an amazing flight deal through which I got to visit both Seychelles and Mauritius in just 49,000 INR.

-In this Mauritius travel guide, I will explain in detail about this African country and the budget so that you can plan an epic Mauritius trip on a budget too.
+In this Mauritius travel guide, I will explain in detail about this African country and the budget so that you can plan an epic Mauritius trip and explore lots of places here on a budget.

 Things to Do in Mauritius